MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actions-overview.md

 Each process in an organization has several actions associated with it.
 You should try to create a full set of actions that mirror all tasks and processes that are performed.

-Example: The Sales Orders list page at CRONUS International contains all actions related to processing sales orders.
+For example, the Sales Orders list page at CRONUS International contains all actions related to processing sales orders.
 During user configuration and personalization, some of these actions may be hidden or promoted to the ribbon.
 Therefore, you must create a full set of actions for the customer.

 Pages can have the following actions as described in each section below.

 ## Actions menu

 The Actions menu is a displayed in the action bar on all page types, and contains relevant tasks for the current page.
 Typically, you add processing tasks and creation tasks in the Actions menu.
 To add processing actions such as posting a sale order, you must use the `processing` action area.
-They are regular daily tasks.
+They're regular daily tasks.
 Therefore, they must be on the Actions menu.
 For examples on how to add actions to the Actions menu, see [Adding Actions to a Page](devenv-adding-actions-to-a-page.md).

 Some examples from the Customer page are as follows: